LeonardosGitHub/agility18_iControl_LX_Lab/docs/class1/module4/lab2.rst

 #.
 Make sure you save your updated file.

 #.
 Time to test our code!
-Open another ssh session to your iWorkflow
+Open another ssh session to your BIG-IP
    platform and run the following command:

    ``bigstart restart restnoded ; tail -f /var/log/restnoded/restnoded.log``